xwp/vip-site-template/README.md

     nvm install
     nvm use

+### WordPress Compatibility

+This theme template is aligned with WordPress 6.8.x package versions.
+To update packages to match a different WordPress version:
+`npx wp-scripts packages-update --dist-tag=wp-[version] --save`

 ### Code Editor and Git Client

 This repository includes a list of suggested extensions for the [Visual Studio Code editor](https://code.visualstudio.com) and Xdebug support in the `.vscode` directory.